Bull Put Spread Calculator

 Key Characteristics

-How to Read the Bull Put Spread P/L Chart
+How to Read the P/L Chart

-How to Use This Calculator
+Using This Calculator

-1. Stock Price: Current price of the underlying stock
+1. Stock Price: The price of the stock at trade entry

-2. Short Strike: The higher strike where you sell the put
+2. Short Strike: The higher strike, where you sell the put

-3. Long Strike: The lower strike where you buy the put
+3. Long Strike: The lower strike, where you buy the put

 Bull Put Spread vs Bull Call Spread

-Bull Put Spread Assignment Risk
+Bull Put Spread vs Bear Put Spread

 Chris Butler